NickWaldock/the-woodshed/README.md

 - <span style="color: red;">Red</span> indicate pages the user can navigate to;
 - <span style="color: orange;">Orange</span> indicates major components.
 These are components that occur in multiple instances and relate to database models, such as Profile (owner or user), or Post;
-- <span style="color: green;">Green</span> detail more minor components, or componenets that have no additional components within them
+- <span style="color: green;">Green</span> detail more minor components, or components that have no additional components within them<br>

 <hr/>